FRCA examinership application form

-After successful completion of the probationary year, examiners should be prepared to commit to at least 10 days of examining plus 3 days for core group meetings/working parties per academic year to examination and core group activities, as well as some additional work in their own time, such as question writing and marking of exam papers.
+After successful completion of the probationary year, examiners should be prepared to commit to at least 10 days of examining plus 3 days for core group meetings/working parties per academic year, which run from Monday to Friday, and core group activities, as well as some additional work in your own time, such as question writing and marking of exam papers.
 You may also be required to attend two Constructed Response Question standard checking online meetings.
 Examiners do not attend written examinations.

 Selection and appointment process

-All details regarding selection and appointment can be found in the Primary and Final Examinations (Selection and Appointment of Examiners) Regulations 2018 (the Regs).
+All details regarding selection and appointment can be found in the Examinations (Selection and Appointment of Examiners) Regulations 2018 (the Regs).
 The Regulations are available here.